MartinPereiraDev/programming_challenges/readme.md

 # Functions

 ## the files are organized for folders
-This folders have name descriptions
+This folders have name with descriptions.
-The folders functions have many functions the python
+The folders functions have many functions the python.

 ----------------------------------------------------------------------------------------------------------